Chocolate No-Bake Cookies

-PRO-Tip: Essential to success is to wait until this mixture comes to a full, rolling boil, and let it boil for a full minute.
+- PRO-Tip: Essential to success is to wait until this mixture comes to a full, rolling boil, and let it boil for a full minute.
+If it doesn’t boil for a full minute, the sugar won’t melt and the cookies will not have the proper consistency when they cool.

-For equally portioned cookies, I use a Medium Cookie Scoop and scoop rounds of this chocolate peanut butter no-bake cookie batter onto a parchment-lined Half Sheet Pan.
+- For equally portioned cookies, I use a Medium Cookie Scoop and scoop rounds of this cookie batter onto a parchment-lined Half Sheet Pan.

-If your no-bake oatmeal cookies look more like amoebas than circles, tap the sides with a spatula while the mixture is still warm.
-That’s a super trick for any misshapen cookie that is fresh out of the oven.
+- PRO-Tip: If your no-bake oatmeal cookies look more like amoebas than circles, tap the sides with a spatula while the mixture is still warm.
+This is a super trick for any misshapen cookie that is fresh out of the oven.

 - Easy S’more Cookies from The Cookie Rookie